mrbooshehri/my_devops-journey/zabbix/super zabbix/README.md

 	 ICMP protocol is disable
 1. Telnet to check the port (10050, 10051)

 ### Add host to Zabbix

+Host is the device that you want to monitor it.

 1. Go to ```configuration ```section
 1. Click on ```crete host```
-1. Enter suitable host name - Host name must be uniqe, and it's a good practice to name your host hyphenized or in camel standard
+1. Enter suitable host name
+	1. Host name must be uniqe, and it's a good practice to name your host hyphenized or in camel standard.
+	 1. Hostname should be the same with the name you set in ```zabbix_agent.conf```
-1. Enter suitable visible name if you need to
+1. Enter suitable visible name if you need to.
+It makes the host more understandable
 1. Chose/create sutiable host group
+	1. It's helpful in managing hosts
+	1. In zabbix you cannot give direct host permission to a user but with the help of host group you can do this.
+	 1. You can add multiple host group to a host
+	 1. Never add ```Templates/...``` in host group
-1. Chose the protocol you want to connect to Zabbix agent
+1. Chose the protocol you want to connect to Zabbix agent - IP/SNMP/JMX/IPMI
 1. Enter agent IP
 1. Click on add

 ### Add item to host

+Item is the thing that we want to monitor.
+The number of items that we want to monitor is important in allocating hardware resources.

 **Note:** Unless you don't add item for your host zabbix is not going to collect any data